 Replacing InfoPath Forms with NITRO Forms

-Once the catalog has been reviewed and refined (and, if needed, the site structure reassessed), the task of recreating the forms can begin.
+Once the catalog has been reviewed and refined (and, if needed, the site structure reassessed), and the data extracted, the task of recreating the forms can begin.
 This is often a fairly simple process, especially when using a powerful WYSIWYG Forms Designer such as is in NITRO Studio.
 Coupled with the NITRO Workflow Manager and Custom Actions, the InfoPath forms can be easily replaced with modern, mobile-friendly forms that users will adopt and use.

 More complex forms/workflows can also be created with NITRO Studio.
 These may involve multi-step approval processes, interaction with databases or ERP systems, complex conditional routing scenarios, and other such sophisticated workflows.
 These can be implemented in NITRO Studio with a bit more work, but still with no-coding and no need for custom tools.